 Fundamental data, such as financial results, sector and macroeconomic trends

-“Exotic” data, such as investor sentiment derived from social media, the state of crops derived from satellite images, or usage trends of electronic devices derived from the Internet of Things.
+“Exotic” data, such as investor sentiment derived from social media, the state of crops derived from satellite images,

 And when this is aggregated across the many trades executed by CFM, alpha is generated.

 However, the algorithms also require continual checking to monitor their performance.
 A neural network is effectively a “black box” which generates trades that are not possible to fully explain.
 This is a less comfortable situation than with the more transparent algorithms that are traditionally used, so advanced statistical techniques are used to measure their performance –against benchmarks or against existing systems – to help decide if an underperforming system needs to be modified or switched off.